chevereto/v4-docker/docs/BUILD.md

 # Build

-The Dockerfile are at `php/{VERSION}/Dockerfile`, you need to take the Dockerfile for your target PHP
+The Dockerfile are at `php/{VERSION}/Dockerfile`, you need to take the Dockerfile for your target PHP.

 ```sh
 docker build . \